Dale Clayton

 Selected Publications

-- Clayton, D. H., S. E. Bush and K. P. Johnson.
-2016.
-Coevolution of life on hosts: integrating ecology and history.
+• Clayton, D. H., S. E. Bush and K. P. Johnson.
+2015.
+Coevolution of life on hosts: Integrating ecology and history.
 University of Chicago Press.
-294 pp.
+294 pages & 16 color plates.

 Courses Taught